sanskrit-coders/sanskrit_data/README.md

 - Install libraries for the particular database you want to access through the sanskrit_data.db interface (as needed): pymongo, cloudant (for couchdb).

 ## Usage
-- Please see the generated python sphynx docs in one of the following places:
+- Please see the generated python sphinx docs in one of the following places:
     - http://sanskrit-data.readthedocs.io
     - [project page](https://vedavaapi.github.io/sanskrit_data/build/html/sanskrit_data.html).
     - under docs/_build/html/index.html